 The department produces a faculty or guest-directed and designed MainStage production each fall and winter term; we also produce any number of student-driven performances and productions each term: works conceived, directed, performed, and/or designed entirely by undergraduates.
 Summer months are given over the annual Summer Theatre Lab, which includes the Frost & Dodd Student Play Festival, VoxFest, and the performances of the New York Theatre Workshop's annual Dartmouth residency.

 The creative arts are at the core of a liberal arts education, and we are passionately committed to openness as a department.
 Production involvement, both onstage and backstage, is available to all Dartmouth students regardless of either previous theater experience or major.
 Non-majors regularly participate in our productions as actors, run crew members, assistant stage managers, designers, playwrights, and more.

-During the first week of each term, the Department of Theater hosts a Theater Showcase in the Bentley Theater.
+During the first week of each term, the Department of Theater hosts a Theater Showcase.
 Open to all students, the Showcase is an opportunity for students across campus to learn what productions and performances are in the works for that term, and how they can get involved either onstage or behind the scenes.

 For additional information on production opportunities please visit the "Get Involved" section of this website, or email Department Administrator Greg Potter or Production Manager Brianna Parry.